TV-Rename/tvrename/userguide.md

 Once you have TV Rename up and running and behaving the way you want you'll probably spend most of your time here.
 If you wish you can make this tab open by default by changing the Startup tab setting in the _**[General](options#general)**_ tab of **Options>Preferences**.

 ![When To Watch](images/main-window/when-to-watch-01.png)
-Looking at the list in the main panel we see details of recent and future show episodes matching the TV Shows found in the Media Library.
+Looking at the list in the main panel we see details of recent and future show episodes matching the tv shows found in the Media Library.

 At the top of the panel episodes "Aired in the last 7 days" are shown (you can actually modify the number of days in the _**[General](options#general)**_ tab of **Options>Preferences** if you wish).